filetrust/Glasswall-Security-Policies/policies/acceptable-use-policy.md

 ### 4.18 Non-Company-Owned Equipment

-The user must obtain express written permission from the IT Manager before installing non-company-provided computer systems on the company network.
+The user must obtain express written permission from the Head of IT before installing non-company-provided computer systems on the company network.
 Once this permission is obtained, all company policies apply.

 ### 4.19 Personal Storage Media